 Kona Fishing Chronicles July, 2010 by Jim Rizzuto.

 TRIPLE CROWN FOR KAHALA KING.
 Among Kona fishermen, Capt.
 Jeff Rogers has the nickname “Kahala King.”
-Jeff has earned it by catching, tagging and releasing more amberjack (kahala) then any other fishermen either here or kahala151anywhere else, for that matter.
+Jeff has earned it by catching, tagging and releasing more amberjack (kahala) then any other fishermen either here or anywhere else, for that matter.

 He also deserves the title because he is the person who first discovered and established the fact that there are too very similar looking but different “kahala” here.
 Those are the greater amberjack and the almaco jack.
 The latter is now famous as the Kona kampachi, farmed by Kona Blue and marketed worldwide.